 A settlement is a pre-trial resolution that can occur in both the insurance and trial processes.
 You and the at-fault party may reach a settlement at any time before your lawsuit goes to court, or the insurance company may offer a settlement during your claim.
 When you create a settlement agreement, the document will usually include information about how soon the defendant will need to pay the settlement and what would happen if he or she does not pay.

-- The court has entered the judgement and the judgement is updated in the court’s records.
+- The court has entered the judgment and the judgment is updated in the court’s records.

-- There is no stay, or postponement, on the enforcement of the judgement due to bankruptcy, an appeal, or another legal matter.
+- There is no stay, or postponement, on the enforcement of the judgeent due to bankruptcy, an appeal, or another legal matter.

 What Happens If the Defendant Does Not Pay?

-In many personal injury cases, the defendant is not responsible for paying the judgement by him or herself—his or her insurance company makes the payments.
+In many personal injury cases, the defendant is not responsible for paying the judgment by him or herself—his or her insurance company makes the payments.
 Because these entities have the financial means to do so and are aware of non-payment penalties, insurance companies generally make these payments on time and as the court requires.
-Unpaid judgements can accumulate an interest rate at 10% per year.
+Unpaid judgments can accumulate an interest rate at 10% per year.